dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This fragmentation caused [a problem with plug-in systems (#97)](https://github.com/dotnet/reactive/issues/97).
 People often ran into this when writing extensions for Visual Studio.
 Visual Studio was a common place to have these problems simply because a lot of people wrote extensions for it, and it was common for any one user to use a lot of plug-ins, but any .NET Framework based application with a plug-in based extensibility mechanism could have the same problems.

 If one plug-in was written to use Rx.NET 2.2.0 and if that plug-in was compiled for .NET Framework 4.0, deploying that plug-in would entail providing a copy of the assemblies from the `net40` folder of each of the four packages referenced by `Rx-Main`.
-If another plug-in was also written to use the same version of Rx.NET but was compiled for .NET Framework 4.5, its deployment files would include the DLLs from the `net45` folders of each of these pages.
+If another plug-in was also written to use the same version of Rx.NET but was compiled for .NET Framework 4.5, its deployment files would include the DLLs from the `net45` folders of each of these packages.

 Visual Studio is capable of loading components compiled for older versions of .NET Framework, so a version of Visual Studio running on .NET Framework 4.5 would happily load either of these plug-ins.
 But if it ended up loading both, that would mean that each plug-in was trying to supply its own set of Rx DLLs.
 That caused a problem.